apache/horaedb-docs/content/en/docs/user-guide/cluster_deployment/with_meta.md

 endpoint = "{RemoteCompactionServerAddr}:{RemoteCompactionServerGrpcPort}"
 ```

 A Compaction Server, responsible for executing the compaction task, is also needed.
-The configuration of Compaction Server is similar to the HoraeDB Server.
+Currently `horaedb-server` will act as this role, in the future we can move it to an independent service.

 ### Complete Config of HoraeDB